 and in law, but in the special gifts of the Spirit.
 The teaching, the preaching, and the administration of the sacraments

-he did not do so because he was an elder, but because he was known to have the 'gift.'
+but he did not do so because he was an elder, but because he was known to have the 'gift.'
 None of these 'gifted

 men' held church office in a legal or judicial sense.
 The preaching, the teaching, and the administration of the sacraments

 were not legally confined to any specific office.
 The gospel could be preached and the sacraments could be administered in

-the presence of

-end of the first century a change took place.
-A general lack of confidence in the special gifts of the Spirit, a desire for
+the end of the first century a change took place.
+A general lack of confidence in the special gifts of the Spirit, a desire

 the teaching, and the administration of the sacraments from the 'gifted men' to the local elders. . . ."